Can I Take the New York 5-Hour Pre-Licensing Course Online?

 The pre-licensing course has traditionally been offered only in a classroom setting and taught by an instructor.
 Students were formerly required to take the course in person at a high school, college or driving school.

-New York Safety Council is the first DMV-approved provider of the Online Pre-Licensing Course, a pilot program that Gov. Cuomo approved in October 2019.
+American Safety Council is the first NYS DMV-approved provider of the Online Pre-Licensing Course, a pilot program that Gov. Cuomo approved in October 2019.
 The 5-Hour Online Pre-Licensing Course, released in December 2020, lets you work on your training anytime 24/7.

 Because there is no instructor guiding the class, you can complete the online program at your own pace, logging on and off as needed.

-New York Safety Council’s 100% online course meets all DMV requirements for pre-licensing education.
+American Safety Council's 100% online course meets all NYS DMV requirements for pre-licensing education.
 The course is a convenient alternative to classroom-based learning that is available to drivers ages 18 and up with a New York learner permit.

 The learning objectives for this course include: